How to Start a Photography Business in 2025 (Detailed Guide)

 Remember, your photography business plan is a living document.
 Update it regularly to reflect progress, adapt to market changes, and ensure your roadmap remains relevant as your photography business blossoms.

-4. Rent or purchase equipment
+4. Rent or Purchase Photo Equipment

 Whether you rent or purchase equipment depends on your niche, budget, and commitment level.